What Are Common Neurological Symptoms in Children?

 - Soy sauce

-Neurological Symptoms Checklist to Start
+Neurological Symptoms Healing Checklist

-- Is your child getting 10 hours of sleep per night (or more if your child is under 10)?
+- Get 10 hours of sleep per night (or more if your child is under 10)

-- An hour of exercise or movement per day?
+- Get an hour of exercise or movement per day

-- Drinking half his body weight in ounces of water?
+- Drink half body weight in ounces of water

 - Eat whole foods